StephenKairos/phaser3-project-template/README.md

 ## Editor Notes

 I added a boot screen and game screen disambiguation.
 All game scenes are placed in the `/scenes` folder, which promotes modulation.
 If you need to edit files outside of the `/src` folder, you'll need to kill and restart any currently running `npm start` induced processes.
-I've also added some comments in the base code to help newbies figure out where to place things.
+I've also added some comments in the base code to help new devs figure out where to place things.